 So you think it means something.

-And you've had these California protests that I think, you know, the average American looks at those things and says, you know, violence at a political rally uh against Trump, you know, they get mad and they start rallying to him, and he's had these huge rallies in Indiana.
+And you've had these California protests that I think, you know, the average American looks at those things and says, you know, violence at a political rally against Trump, you know, they get mad and they start rallying to him.

-And I I think uh Trump has had a good past couple weeks and a good times whatever he learned out of Wisconsin, he's learned well, and he's focusing his message.
+And I think Trump has had a good past couple weeks and a good times.

-And the thing about Hillary Clinton is every vote where they disapprove of Barack Obama or they want to go in a different direction is a vote where it's available to Trump that if he can get down his negatives, he will be able to uh take advantage of that.
+And the thing about Hillary Clinton is every vote where they disapprove of Barack Obama or they want to go in a different direction is a vote where it's available to Trump that if he can get down his negatives, he will be able to take advantage of that.

 Let me run through some of these polls.

-Um and this isn't even included.
+And this isn't even included.

-ARG has him plus nine, clout research has him plus two.
+ARG has him plus 9.

-Uh I don't know them very well.
+I don't know them very well.

 Right.

-What do you make of is is it an outlier or is it maybe an indication that has not been picked up by other pollsters?
+Is it an outlier or is it maybe an indication that has not been picked up by other pollsters?

-No, it's been trending towards Trump, and you have uh you have the NBC Maris poll, which is a good poll that had they had uh plus fifteen.
+And you have the NBC Maris poll, which is a good poll that they had.

-But uh it shows that it looks like Kasich withdrawing from Indiana has actually helped Trump more than it's helped Cruz, and it looks like Trump has momentum going into the into the It's funny you say that because a lot of times I've been watching these people all throughout this process.
+It's funny you say that because a lot of times I've been watching these people all throughout this process.

-I'm watching people on TV and how they literally say, Well, if so and so gets out, well if you add so and so's numbers out, they'll all go to so and so, and it's never ever worked out that way.
+I'm watching people on TV and how they literally say, well, if so-and-so gets out, well, if you add so-and-so's numbers out, they'll all go to so-and-so.

 I've had you on the program discussing this insanity.